 3.0 Conduct of Management Board Members

-Members of the Management Board undertake to serve the Management Board and the Confederation to the best of their abilities, to involve themselves in executing the responsibilities and functions of the Management Board according to the Articles of Association and to devote not less than eight (8) hours a month to work for the Management Board and the Confederation other than officially called general meetings.
+Members of the Management Board undertake to serve the Management Board and the Confederation to the best of their abilities, to involve themselves in executing the responsibilities and functions of the Management Board according to the Articles of Association and to devote up to eight (8) hours a month to work for the Management Board and the Confederation other than officially called general meetings.
 Members of the Management Board will also attend a minimum of 75% of all duly called meetings.
 In the event of a Board Member not devoting sufficient time to the Management Board or the Confederation, his or her appointment can be suspended or removed by the General Meeting, but only upon the recommendation of the remaining Management Board members.

 During a meeting of the Management Board, Managing Directors should declare in advance any possible conflict of interest with the business to be transacted and in those matters not participate in the decision-making process;

 Members of the Management Board are also subject to Article 10 of the Articles of Association and other Articles as appropriate.

 4.0 Sub-Committees of the Management Board

 The Management Board in any of its distinct roles may appoint any permanent and/or ad hoc sub-committees, advisory panels and/or working groups as it will, from time to time, determine;

 The Management Board will charge each sub-committee with apposite terms of reference to assist it in the execution of its Responsibilities and Functions.
 Such terms of reference will, among other instructions, include targets, delegated executive powers if any, and reporting schedules and procedures;

 Each sub-committee will have a Chairperson elected by the other members of the committee except for advisory panels where the chairperson will be elected from and by the membership.